Shopify Bot Traffic: Why Filtering Reports Won't Protect Your Ad Spend

 While you're looking at filtered reports, those bots are still clicking your ads, triggering your pixels, and teaching your ad platforms to find more traffic just like them.

-Shopify's bot filtering lets you exclude bot sessions from your analytics view.
+Shopify's bot filtering removes bot sessions from your analytics view.
 That's useful for understanding what real customers are doing.
-But here's what it doesn't do:
+But it doesn't stop the damage from happening in the first place.

 - It doesn't stop bots from firing your Google Ads conversion pixel.

-- It doesn't prevent Meta from recording a "conversion" when a bot completes an action like visiting a product page.
+- It doesn't prevent Meta from recording a "conversion" when a bot visits a product page.

 - It doesn't keep your Klaviyo flows from triggering for fake leads.